 1 oz maple glaze

 Carefully remove some of the whole outer leaves from the Brussels sprouts and set aside.

 Cut the Brussels sprouts into quarters and fry them until completely cooked (hot throughout and slightly crispy).
-Remove from the frying oil and allow to drain on paper towels.
+Remove from the frying oil and drain on paper towels.